binhnguyen00/binhnguyen00/README.md

 ## Hi there 👋 thank you for reaching me out
-👯 I’m looking to collaborate with you
+👯 I’m looking to collaborate

+## Some of my work so far
 <a height=165 width=200 href="https://github.com/binhnguyen00">
   <img align="top" src="https://github-readme-stats.vercel.app/api?username=binhnguyen00&show_icons=true"/>
 </a>